Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 • Why choose these models

-• Cushion options that let you adjust comfort without changing the look
+• Cushion options that change the sit without changing the silhouette

 • Alternatives to consider

-• Maiden Home Warren: Another premium, North Carolina–made brand with a refined look; a good fit if you want something less loungey than Couch Potato.
+• Maiden Home Warren: another premium North Carolina-made option with a refined look and a less lounge-forward feel than Couch Potato.

 Pro Tips for Benchmade Modern Sofa

-• Order fabric swatches and view them in your lighting (day and night) before committing.
+• Order fabric swatches and view them in your room during the day and at night before committing.

-• If you have kids or pets, lean toward performance fabrics and avoid anything you’ll have to baby.
+• If you have kids or pets, lean toward performance fabrics instead of delicate upholstery.

-• Pick cushion fill with intent—your choice changes both the feel and the day-to-day maintenance.
+• Pick cushion fill deliberately.
+It changes both the sit and the upkeep.

-• Measure doorways, hallways, and stair turns.
+• Measure doorways, hallways, stairs, and tight turns.
 Custom width helps, but depth and bulk still have to clear the path.

-• If you choose Couch Potato but need upright support at times, plan on a small lumbar throw pillow.
+• If you choose Couch Potato but still need occasional upright support, keep a small lumbar pillow nearby.

-• If you’re drawn to The OG, make sure low seating works for your knees and your stand-up comfort.
+• If you are drawn to The OG, make sure low seating works for your knees and your stand-up comfort.

-• If under-sofa cleaning matters, pay attention to leg height: Skinny Fat sits higher, while Couch Potato and The OG have lower clearance.
+• If under-sofa cleaning matters, pay attention to leg height: Skinny Fat sits higher, while Couch Potato and The OG stay closer to the floor.

 FAQs